Eduardo Cabra, Calle 13 lead Latin Grammy nominations

-NEW YORK Puerto Rican singer Eduardo Cabra topped the 15th annual Latin American Grammy Awards nominations on Wednesday with 10 nods, followed by his band, Calle 13, with nine and songwriter Andres Castro with eight.
+NEW YORK, Sept 23 Puerto Rican singer Eduardo Cabra topped the 15th annual Latin American Grammy Awards nominations on Wednesday with 10 nods, followed by his band, Calle 13, with nine and songwriter Andres Castro with eight.

 Calle 13, known for its eclectic musical style, scored nominations in coveted categories that included best album, for "MultiViral"; best record, for "Respira el Momento"; and song of the year, for "Ojos Color Sol."